 Approach

 Among the three functions proposed in this RFC (in section 3, below), two of them (H5Sselect_select and H5Scombine_select) would perform operations on two dataspaces (each containing a hyperslab selection).
 H5Sselect_select will store the result in the first dataspace (replacing the existing selection), while H5Scombine_select will create a new dataspace to store the resulting selection.
 Providing these two functions will cover use cases where the hyperslab selection to operate with could not be represented simply by a set of four parameters as offset, stride, block size and count, thus offering more flexibility in hyperslab operations than the existing hyperslab selection method (H5Sselect_hyperslab).
 The third proposed function (H5Scombine_hyperslab) has almost the same interface with the existing selection method, with the only difference that this new function will return a new dataspace to store the result.
 These three new functions only provide additional hyperslab selection methods, thus not affecting existing application codes and having no backward compatibility issues.

+The picture above shows four examples where the H5S_SELECT_OR operation is performed on 2D dataspaces, demonstrating the differences between the existing hyperslab selection method (subgraph (a)) and the three proposed ones (subgraph (b), (c), (d)).
+As for the current method illustrated by subgraph (a), the selection result is stored in the first dataspace “a”, and second selection could be represented by four parameters.
+Subgraph (b) differs from (a) in that the result in stored in a new dataspace “c”.
+In subgraph (c) and (d), the second selection in dataspace “b” is not of regular pattern, which could not be simply represented by four parameters.
+This is the biggest difference from the other two subgraphs (a) and (b).
+If we compare subgraph (c) and (d), the difference is same with that of subgraph (a) and (b) as which dataspace to store the selection result.

 The basic work flow of these three new functions will be similar to the existing function call H5Sselect_hyperslab.
 First, three parts of two dataspaces’ interaction are calculated, i.e., two for the selection regions that only belong to one of the dataspaces and one for the region that belongs to both dataspaces.
 Finally, depending on the specified selection operation (AND, OR, XOR, etc), those three parts are combined to form the newly created dataspace to store the result or to replace the selection in the existing dataspace.

 For a newly created dataspace that combines two existing dataspaces, depending on the selection operation, especially the bounding box of the two existing selections, it is possible to avoid copying the selection inside each dataspace.
 For example, if the two dataspaces’ selections are detected to be non-overlapping, and the selection operation is H5S_SELECT_AND, the newly created dataspace will obviously have an empty selection.
 Therefore, it is desired to implement the new API routine with as few copies of selection regions as possible in order to achieve the best performance.
 For example: